Staedtler Colored Pencils

 Visual appeal – 2/5

 Since these are more oriented for beginners, they are much easier to work with.
 This is partially through the inclusion of a quite hard wax core.
-This allows for a person to apply quite a bit of pressure without fear of breaking the pencil and also helping to control color depth by essentially limiting it.
-Unfortunately they might have gone a bit too far.
+This allows for a person to apply a lot of pressure without fear of breaking the pencil and also helping to control color depth by essentially limiting it.
+Unfortunately, they might have gone a bit too far.
 The colors across the board are a bit dull, and this is especially noticeable in the darker colors.
 Color choices are lacking, and even in the largest offering (36 pieces) a majority of the final twelve pencils are earth tones.
+Combined, this definitely limits how versatile these are when it comes to picture ideas.
 That being said, the colors the pencils try to represent do come out very similar so what you see is what you get (just perhaps a bit lighter than you would hope for).

 Usability and durability – 3/5

 These pencils are very durable, and the hard inners of them make them easy to sharpen as long as you have the proper artist sharpener (which is recommended for any pencil you get).
 The hexagonal shafts feel good on the hand and will assist in drawing control.
-As mentioned earlier, if you want to get a deep color on your work be prepared to have to work it in.
+As mentioned earlier, if you want to get a deep color on your work you need to be prepared to have to work it in with a lot of hand pressure.
 There will also be a rather waxy aftermath.
 This can play a part in blending ability, which these are only so-so at.

 Packaging and Presentation – 3/5